 Here is the procedure for making willow water:

 - Collect young first-year twigs and stems of any of willow (Salix spp.) species, these have green or yellow bark.
-Don’t use the older growth that has brown or gray bark.
+Don’t use the older growth that has brown or grey bark.

 - Remove all the leaves, these are not used.
 Don’t waste good green material though, compost the leaves or throw them in the garden as mulch.

 - Take the twigs and cut them up into short pieces around 1" (2.5cm) long.